ghabs/earbud/earbud/README.md

 Take a set of keywords, and if they are in the call/not mentioned after a certain period of time, flag an alert.
 - Need to make this more usable, currently not actually helpful.

+- Diarization

 ## General Product Improvements
 - Setting background noise and silence parameters
+- General improvements to the transcription
+    - Try different models
+        - Tiny < Base < Small < Medium < Large
+    - TODO: How to handle errors, what should that... feel like?
+    - TODO: I think the buffer might not be clearing properly between rounds, as random phrases got appended
+        -  Might have to do with chunk size/prev_input, as well as the NoneType Object warning
+        - I think I might want to switch entirely to an async method, as there was some blocking lag on ending the record feature.
 - Error handling
     - On stop, if the transcription feature hasn't finished, complete transcription or throw a gentle error
+- TODO: Investigate peak sound meter issues

+### Benchmarking
+See ../eval for more

+## Notes
+- Blackhole works well
+- TODO: set a user location for storing saved transcripts/outputs
+- TODO: Add debug mode